How to become a pharmacist

 Some requirements may differ depending on the state in which you wish to practice, so it's important to check with your state health board to find out what the specifics are.

+As with any position, daily duties might vary based on work environment.
 For practicing pharmacists, some daily duties might include:

 - Filling patient prescriptions, including calculating dosages and preventing negative drug interactions